UPDATED: 9:15 a.m. ET, Dec. 4, 2020 —

 For many generations, the blackface assistant of Santa Claus—known as Black Pete—has been a beloved central figure at Christmastime for the Dutch.
-But a growing number of people in the Netherlands are now turning against that tradition.
+But a growing number of people in the Netherlands have been turning against that racist tradition.

-“I think we have reached the tipping point,” Bert Theunissen, a professor of history at Utrecht University in the Netherlands, told the Christian Science Monitor.
+“I think we have reached the tipping point,” Bert Theunissen, a professor of history at Utrecht University in the Netherlands, told the Christian Science Monitor in 2018.

 The Dutch have long viewed the nation as a bastion of liberalism and welcoming of diversity.
 However, the rise of right-wing extremists in response to immigration has forced many of them to re-evaluate the national character.
 That has no doubt caused many to rethink their cavalier attitude about Black Pete and realize that the character represents slavery and oppression of Black people.